-Fundraisers assist St. Michael School by helping to cover operating costs and special needs for the school (such as new computers, ACTIVboards, printers, etc.).
+Fundraisers assist St. Michael School by helping to cover operating costs and special needs for the school projects.
 During the school year, a variety of fundraisers take place and parent/guardian involvement is the key to their success.
 We encourage and appreciate all the help, support, and participation that we receive from our families.